AlejandroAlbaCastillo/AlejandroAlbaCastillo/README.md

 - 🌱 I’m currently learning Python and CSS animations
 #### I have a B2 English level

-I program in:
+- 📘 I have learnt:
     - Java
     - Kotlin

 <!--
 **AlejandroAlbaCastillo/AlejandroAlbaCastillo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.